psychofict/elearn/README.md

 ## Context

-All curriculum content is tailored to the Zimbabwe School Examinations Council (ZIMSEC) standards, with locally relevant examples and references throughout lessons.
+Curriculum content is tailored to African examination standards, with locally relevant examples and references throughout lessons.